JennEYoon/datasciY/areteus/info.md

 Arete.us also taken
 Aretaeus.com is taken, but Aretae.us is available!

-Jason have Areteus.com ?
-He pronounced it Arete-i-us.
+Jason have ***Areteus.com***?
+He pronounced it Aret-e-Us.
-We can say Arete-US with silent e.
+We can say Aret-US with silent e.
 Or Aret-TUS
 Or it could be alternate spelling for Aret-ae-US
 Registered w namecheap in 2022.